IN A NECESSARY IF NOT RELIGIOUS FINALE, YOU ARE GOING TO PICK THROUGH EVERY LAST SNIPPETS OF OFFERINGS ADHERING TO THE REMAINING CARCASS

 IN THE NAME OF SPORTS, IT’S TIME TO EAT OURSELVES TO A CELLULITE-D IMMOBILE PULP

 Right, let’s face it.
 Who are we kidding?
 The only thing sporty about me is that I could, maybe, jump over a puddle if my life depends on it.
-But that doesn’t mean you wouldn’t want someone like me at the party this sunday – while the gang rouse up above a borderline-patriotic roar towards the flatscreen, beers blazing and testosterone bursting – who sinks into the couch giggling at her phone for French bulldog puppies on youtube.
+But that doesn’t mean you wouldn’t want someone like me at the party this Sunday – while the gang rouse up above a borderline-patriotic roar towards the flatscreen, beers blazing and testosterone bursting – who sinks into the couch giggling at her phone whilst watching French bulldog puppies on youtube.
 Why, because my friends, I’m the one who’s gonna bring the kool-Aid.
+It doesn’t even matter if you don’t like sports, nearly everyone watches the Super Bowl.
+It’s such a huge sporting event, and many people often host their own viewing parties, which is what I’m attending.
+I don’t have a favorite team or anything, but it’s still fun to go to these Super Bowl parties.
+Some of my friends take this sporting event extremely seriously though.
+They usually use sports betting Indiana apps to place their bets on which team they think is most likely to win.
+By doing this, they could win some money.
+So many people place bets on these big events, so it’s important to bet whilst the odds are still good.
+Whilst some of us will be betting, others will just be watching the game and having fun at the party.
+That’s what I’ll be doing, and I’ll be bringing some food.

 So let’s hit it.
 For God and country, in the name of sports, and beefcakes clashing and tight muscles fluttering in slow motion… let’s eat ourselves to a cellulite-d immobile pulp and call it the spirit.
 Man… gotta love this day.